The 10th Fastnet Film Festival

 5) FFF reserve the right to refuse to screen any submission deemed by the Festival to be inappropriate.
 Should you wish to question FFF about their decision, you can contact us by email on email@example.com.

-6) All submissions are screened and evaluated by the FFF Preview and Selection Committees, appointed by the festival steering committee.
+6) All submissions are viewed and evaluated by the FFF Preview and Selection Committees, appointed by the festival steering committee.
 Their reports are final and confidential.
-All films received, which meet our criteria, will be screened at the festival in our Distributed Cinemas.
-These films will be screened numerous times throughout the festival.
-Due to the amount of films we receive only the top scoring films will go through into the competition.
-These films will be screened in our Distributed Cinemas and in our main venues.
-Submitters will be advised via email and the list will also be announced on our website and on our Facebook page in the second week of May.
+After the films have been evaluated and scored by the Preview Selection Committees, submitters will be advised as to whether or not their film has been selected to go further in the competition.
+Only the Top 200 will be selected.
+These films will be screened in our main venues, The Parish Hall and/or Schull Harbour Hotel and our Distributed Cinemas.
+Submitters will be advised via email as soon as possible..
 The short list in each category, to be announced late on Saturday 26th May 2018, will be chosen by the Category Judges and will be posted on our website, on our Facebook page and in the Box Office window.
-The shortlisted films will be shown on Sunday (29th) morning in the Parish Hall & The Church of Ireland Hall.
-The winning films in each category will then be chosen from this short list and announced at our prize giving ceremony on the evening of Sunday 29th May 2018.
+The shortlisted films will be shown on Sunday (27th) morning in the Parish Hall & The Church of Ireland Hall.
+The winning films in each category will then be chosen from this short list and announced at our prize giving ceremony on the evening of Sunday 27th May 2018.

 7) In the event of a film being withdrawn, FFF will not be liable to refund the fee or return the materials entered.